ItalianFoodPizza/Light-Curves-Analysis/README.md

 Going into this I knew I wanted to work with astronomical data, but I had never written Python before starting this project.
 Learning the language while building something I actually cared about made a significant difference — every new concept (Pandas, BLS, Kepler's Third Law in code) had an immediate application I could see working.

 The most surprising finding was that zero habitable zone candidates is actually the most scientifically interesting result.
 I expected to find some — the fact that the pipeline found none, and that the reason is explainable through detection geometry and stellar physics, is a more complete scientific story than a list of candidates would have been.

----

-*This project was developed as part of a STEM research portfolio targeting submission to the Calgary Youth Science Fair (CYSF) 2027.*